French flag with Paris 2024 summer olympic games logo © Delpixel | Shutterstock ID: 2448335561

 Such gaps reinforce the norm that ‘men are better at sport’, and should therefore be paid more.
 While the pay gap is not limited to sport, sport has the power to shine a spotlight on this issue.
 Discussions about whether, for example, female tennis players should earn the same as their male counterparts, open up conversations for other professionals.
 And as people watch role models such as Billie Jean King, and many other prominent sportswomen, speak out against unequal pay, they may feel more empowered to speak out about the injustices in their own lives.

 Sadly, even the achievement of gender parity is not quite the achievement it seems.
-The Afghanistan Olympics team, for example, complies with the new rule of equal numbers of male and female competitors, yet a Taliban spokesperson claims ‘only three athletes are representing Afghanistan’ ignoring the three female Afghani refugees joining them at the Games in Paris.
+The Afghanistan Olympics team, for example, complies with the new rule that each country must have a minimum of one male and one female competitor, yet a Taliban spokesperson claims ‘only three athletes are representing Afghanistan’ ignoring the three female Afghani refugees joining them at the Games in Paris.

 And in the media, although coverage such as the infamous non-consensual kiss by Spain’s Football Federation President Luis Rubiales on Spanish footballer Jenni Hermoso highlights the widespread issue of sexual harassment and assault, 9 out of 10 elite sportswomen report facing abuse.